kevinAlbs/specifications/source/change-streams/change-streams.rst

 A change stream MUST track the last resume token returned by the iterator to the user, caching it locally for use in future attempts to resume.
 A driver MUST raise an error on the first response received without a resume token (e.g. the user has removed it with a pipeline stage), and close the change stream.
 The error message SHOULD resemble “Cannot provide resume functionality when the resume token is missing”.

 A change stream MUST track the latest ``postBatchResumeToken`` included in an aggregate or getMore response if available.
-The cached ``postBatchResumeToken`` may represent a much more recent resume token than the most recent document resume token.

 A change stream MUST attempt to resume a single time if it encounters any resumable error.
 A change stream MUST NOT attempt to resume on any other type of error, with the exception of a “not master” server error.
 If a driver receives a “not master” error (for instance, because the primary it was connected to is stepping down), it will treat the error as a resumable error and attempt to resume.